 Kvass in Russian, means to ferment.
-It’s been made in Russia for hundreds of years.
-It’s almost viewed as a soft drink, a cool refreshing drink.
-The most common kvass is made from rye bread – Russian Kvas from Rye Bread and is absolutely delicious.
-There are many flavours of Kvass, with many methods, but I’m focussing on the healthy benefits of beets and lacto-fermentation.
+It's been made in Russia for hundreds of years.
+It's almost viewed as a soft drink, a cool refreshing drink.
+The most common type of kvass drink is made from rye bread - Russian Kvas from Rye Bread and is absolutely delicious.
+There are many different flavors of Kvass, with many methods, but I'm focussing on the healthy benefits of beets and lacto-fermentation.

 Beets are incredibly healthy.
 Russians believe that Beet Kvass has healing powers aiding high blood pressure, low iron anaemia, metabolic disorders, aids digestion, helps constipation, removes toxins from the liver.
 Some think it even helps you lose weight!
 It's really believed for much more, trust me.
 I'm sure some of it can't be backed by science yet, although some of the claims are now proving true.
 Do some research, it's pretty remarkable.
 It's even called the "elixir of youth" or "miracle drink" and full of antioxidants and nutrients.

 Strangely enough, they say Kvass shouldn't be consumed it you have kidney stones, bladder disease, gout, stomach ulcers or rheumatoid arthritis, as it can aggravate those conditions.
 You should always consult a doctor when trying new things you read about on the internet!

-It’s recommended to start drinking Russian Beet Kvass Recipe in small amounts, no more than 1/2 cup a day, until your body gets used to it and then can slowly increase your intake, otherwise you might have a ‘cleansing of your bowels’.
-It’s never affected me, but some say it can affect.
+It's recommended to start drinking Russian Beet Kvass in small amounts, no more than ½ cup a day, until your body gets used to it and then can slowly increase your intake, otherwise you might have a 'cleansing of your bowels'.
+It's never affected me, not ever, but some say it can affect.
+I wonder if they're drinking the culturally appropriated fake salty beet kvass?